UMC 16x5/2x5 / N38

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Possible danger to health from tiny fragments of magnets pose a threat, if swallowed, which becomes significant in the aspect of protecting young children.
-Furthermore, tiny parts of these products have the potential to hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the context of child safety.
+It's also worth noting that small elements of these products have the potential to complicate diagnosis after entering the body.

 Precautions